DDEV 2025 Plans and 2024 Review

 Every year we try to clarify goals early, and here we go for 2025!
 We’d love to have your thoughts and opinions!
 Some of the things we planned in 2024 aren’t quite done yet, but we’re working and planning and responding to your needs.

-At the DDEV Advisory Group’s 2-hour annual review/planning meeting on March 4, 2025, we’ll talk about plans and priorities for 2025.
+At the DDEV Advisory Group’s 2-hour annual review/planning meeting on March 5, 2025, we’ll talk about plans and priorities for 2025.
 You are invited!
+The meeting link is in the meeting page.

-We’d love to have your input as daily users as we work through these this month.
+We’d love to have your input as regular users as we work through these priorities.

 Community